|PARODY OF NORMAN ROCKWELL'S "FREEDOM FROM WANT" (1942) / MODERN FAMILY|

 Despite all the turmoil in the old U.S. of A. and in our own lives, we all have oodles to be thankful for, as our grandson Toby puts it, again this year.
 I'd like to introduce each of us and explain why.

 Next to Toby is Courtney, or Curtsy as her brother Toby calls her.
 She went to work as a quality control technician at a pharmaceutical plant straight out of high school and eventually found out that she wasn't making as much as the men in her lab.
-She didn't mind the flirting, at least until her boss's boss grabbed her . . . you know, what the president-elect likes to grab, but getting paid less for doing the same work seemed unfair.
+She didn't mind the flirting, at least until her boss's boss grabbed her . . . you know, what the president likes to grab, but getting paid less for doing the same work seemed unfair.
 Under the Obama administration-supported Lilly Ledbetter Fair Pay Act, she's now making the same.
-But Republicans oppose the act, and Mr. Trump agrees it should be repealed.
+But Republicans continue to oppose the act, and President Trump agrees it should be repealed.

 Next to Matt and Armand is Kelly.
 He struggles with a form of paralysis linked to contaminants from a Reagan era Superfund site where he played as a child.
 Then Obama signed the Reeve Paralysis Act, the first piece of comprehensive legislation aimed at improving the lives of Americans living with paralysis and backed embryonic stem-cell research into the causes of paralysis.
-But Republicans didn't want to fund the act and oppose anything to do with embryonic stem cells.
-Mr. Trump agrees.
+But Republicans didn't want to fund the act and continue to oppose anything to do with embryonic stem cells.
+President Trump agrees.

 That's Mom and me at the head of the table.
 I'll get back to us in just a sec.

 Next to Beverly is her and her siblings' mom, Barbara.
-Obama's stimulus bill saved her job at the auto assembly plant and she is celebrating a big pay raise because of record sales and profits.
+President Obama's stimulus bill saved her job at the auto assembly plant and she is celebrating a big pay raise because of record sales and profits.
 (You may have noticed that she's wearing a new wig, which is the subject of some dinner-table tittering).
-But most Republicans opposed bailing out automakers, while you can expect Mr. Trump to eventually deport all those small Fords back to where they were manufactured -- in Mexico.
+But most Republicans opposed bailing out automakers, while you can expect President Trump to eventually deport all those small Fords back to where they were manufactured -- in Mexico.

 And finally there's Barbara's husband, Frank.
-He likes to joke that he's the Frank in Dodd-Frank, the financial reform legislation supported by Mr. Obama, and there's actually some truth to that.
+He likes to joke that he's the Frank in Dodd-Frank, the financial reform legislation supported by President Obama, and there's actually some truth to that.
 The agency created as part of Dodd-Frank to protect Americans against predatory lending saved their house from being taken when they couldn't keep up with usurious mortgage payments.
-But Republicans oppose any Wall Street regulation, and Mr. Trump is more than happy to oblige.
+But Republicans oppose any Wall Street regulation, and President Trump is more than happy to oblige.

 The only person missing is our next-door neighbor Leo, who usually sat at the opposite end of the table from Mom and I.